View from above the Sir Adam Beck Generating Complex. It is the largest source of hydroelectric power in Ontario.

 • Hydroelectric power is clean.
 Hydro plants do not produce any air pollution or greenhouse gases during operation.

-• Hydroelectricity provides a consistent and stable supply of power.
-It is capable of meeting large-scale energy demands with a predictable output that can be adjusted to meet electricity fluctuations.
+• It provides a consistent and stable supply of power.
+Plants are capable of meeting large-scale energy demands with a predictable output that can be adjusted to meet electricity fluctuations.

 • Hydroelectric facilities can operate for decades, even up to a century, as dams and hydro plants are built to be incredibly durable.